marcua/ayb/README.md

 This project has a roadmap and features are added and tested in a certain order.
 I'm adding a little friction in requiring a discussion/design document for features before submitting a pull request to ensure that I can focus my attention on well-motivated, well-sequenced, and well-understood functionality.

+### Running tests
+By default, only E2E tests are ignored.
+To run the E2E test use `cargo run -- --ignored`